Ovil101/MazeSolver/README.md

 # Input

-Input image must be a black and white image.
-The walls are black, and the paths are white.
+Input image must

+- be a black and white image.
+- have walls that are black and paths that are white.
-The start must be in the top row and the finish must be in the bottom row, although this can be easily changed.
+- The start must be in the top row and the finish must be in the bottom row